 I’ve been a dental copywriter writing blog posts for dentists for about 15 years, and in this time I’ve seen SEO and Google change dramatically.
 Identiwrite Creative is my dental marketing firm, and we offer fully optimized, completely custom blog writing (ghost blogging) for dental practices, along with keyword research, competitive analyses, SEO tracking, and editorial calendars.
 We employ multiple, well-trained copywriters, a lead editor, graphic designer, and web technician — a team that can help any dental office plan and execute a stellar online marketing strategy.

 I respect dentists who take on the time-consuming task of blogging independently.
+There is no replacement for your voice and advice in a blog post.
 I hope that these five tips prove quite useful for blogging dentists.
-Should you ever need to hand off the responsibility to a capable team, give Identiwrite a call.

 Keep it simple!
 Sentences and paragraphs must be short and easy to read.
 Write more than four sentences in a paragraph, and include subtitles and lists, for scannable content.
 Remember that blogs are usually read quickly, and if the reader sees a squirrel, you could lose him for good.